Anan-Wu-XMU/SVM-M/README.md

 Gaussian 16 package, OpenPBS compatible queue system, Linux (CentOS compatible),  Python3 and RDkit

-If you are running queue sysstem other than OpenPBS, you may need to modify the script q16 and the corresponding environments.
+If you are running queue system other than OpenPBS, you may need to modify the script q16 and the corresponding environments.

 Since redundant coordinates are used for conformational analysis, this repository requires a CentOS compatible system to run the precomplied Fortran code (Checkgeom)